 The District is governed by the Board, consisting of five (5) directors, which has control over and management supervision of all affairs of the District.
 Directors are elected to staggered four-year terms in May of even numbered years only.
-None of the members of the Board resides in the District; however, all of the members own land within the District.
+All of the Board members either reside or own property within the District.
 The current members and officers of the Board along with their titles and terms, are listed as follows: